yuezheng2006/fastmcp/README.md

       });
     }

-    // Whatever you return here will be accessible in the `context.auth` object. return {
+    // Whatever you return here will be accessible in the `context.session` object. return {
       id: 1,
     }